Tax category checker

 If your package mainly contains statutory redundancy and extra compensation

-Your question is often about how much sits within the £30,000 termination-payment threshold and what sits above it.
+Your question is often about how much sits within the combined £30,000 termination-payment threshold and what sits above it.

 If you are not sure which label fits